-Introductory Prayer: Lord, thank you for granting me the opportunity to be with you.
+Introductory Prayer: Lord, thank you for taking the time to be with me.
 There are things in life, Lord, that attract me, but you attract me more.
 I hope in you, and I love you.
 Maybe I don’t really understand what it means to love, and maybe I don’t love the way I should, but I do love you.

 Petition: Lord, a lot of images distract me.
 Help me do something about this.